Bailey-Man/Bailey-Man/README.md

 ![BCI Speller](https://img.shields.io/badge/-BCIS-green)

 ### How To Reach Me
-* You can reach me any time at the email in my github profile or either of the following;
+* You can reach me any time at any of the following emails and I'll get back to you ASAP;
+- bailey.maxwell.man@gmail.com
 - baileyman99@gmail.com
 - bmman@ucsd.edu